 The Hatch site, located atop the riverbank on the Damariscotta River and overlooking what would have been the shipyard, has remained untouched since last occupied in 1803.
 As such it represents a time capsule for which to study the early maritime history of the Damariscotta region.
 Archaeological priorities at the Hatch site include determining the layout and orientation of the homestead as well as locating blacksmithing activities including Hatch’s blacksmith shop.

-While not part of the field school, there are a number of historic sites of interest in the mid-coast area and the capital city of Augusta that are worth a visit.
+There are a number of other historic sites of interest in the mid-coast area and the capital city of Augusta that are worth a visit.
 These include:

 - Colonial Pemaquid – Easternmost English outpost, Bristol, Maine

 - Maine State Museum – Popham Colony and Maine’s Prehistory exhibit, Augusta, Maine

 - Fort Western Museum – retail Store and fort, Augusta, Maine